2 dead, 15 wounded in Vienna terror attack, authorities say

 Vienna Mayor Michael Ludwig said 15 people were hospitalized, seven with serious injuries.

-Oskar Deutsch, the head of the Jewish community in Vienna, said that the shooting took place in the street outside the city’s main synagogue but that it wasn’t clear whether the house of worship had been targeted.
-The synagogue was closed at the time, Deutsch tweeted.
+Oskar Deutsch, the head of the Jewish community in Vienna, said it was not clear whether the main synagogue had been targeted.

 Rabbi Schlomo Hofmeister said he saw at least one person shoot at people sitting outside at bars in the street below his window.